knopkem/asn1_parser/asn1_web_decoder/www/README.md

-# ASN.1 PEM Decoder - React Version
+# ASN.1 PEM Decoder - React Application

-This is the React version of the ASN.1 PEM Decoder web application.
+This is the React-based web interface for the ASN.1 PEM Decoder.

 ## Features

-- Modern React application using functional components and hooks
+- Modern React 18 application with functional components and hooks
-- **Material-UI (MUI)** integration for professional, polished UI components
+- **Material-UI (MUI) 5** integration for professional UI
-- **Full-screen layout** with modal input dialog
+- **Full-screen split-panel layout** with tree view and hex viewer
-- **Two-panel view**: Tree structure and Hex view side-by-side
+- **Modal input dialog** with floating action button
-- **Interactive hex viewer** with hover highlighting
+- **Interactive hex viewer** with hover highlighting and color coding
-- **Floating Action Button** for quick input access
+- **Collapsible tree nodes** for exploring ASN.1 structures
-- Built with Vite for fast development and optimized production builds
+- Built with Vite for fast development and optimized builds
-- Component-based architecture for better maintainability
+- Component-based architecture for maintainability
-- WebAssembly integration for ASN.1 decoding
+- WebAssembly integration for high-performance ASN.1 decoding
 - Responsive design with Material Design principles
-- Beautiful icons from Material Icons
 - Real-time byte offset tracking and highlighting
-- Independent scrolling for each panel
+- Independent scrolling for tree and hex panels

 ## Prerequisites